ivomirb/Controlinator-3000/README.md

 * Switch between machine and work coordinates
 * Fast XY jogging with the joystick
 * Precise jogging of a single axis with the handwheel
-* Safe jog limits for all axis
+* Safe jog limits in all directions
-* Start and control jobs
+* Start and control jobs, adjust feeds and speeds on the fly
-* Run macros
+* Run custom macros
 * Probe Z
 * Measure tool length
 * Extensive configuration settings